7empest: Reception

 The song was singled out as the best song of the Fear Inoculum album by a number of different publications, including Esquire, Loudwire, Metal Hammer, Radio.com, MetalSucks, and Alternative Press.
 The song was declared the number one song of 2019 from Revolver.
 Esquire praised the song for fitting in the best aspects of every single one of Tool's prior studio albums, and felt the song alone made the 13 year wait for the album worth it.
 Loudwire deemed the song "the greatest achievement of guitarist Adam Jones' entire career.

-The song was nominated for, and won, the Grammy Award for Best Metal Performance.
+In 2020, the song won the Grammy Award for Best Metal Performance.